TimEngelmann/ai4est/pipeline/LocalScratch.md

     ```
     os.environ.get("TMPDIR") + "/path_on_local_scratch/filename"
     ```
     if you want to access any of the files copied in step 2.
+Important: make sure that the processed dataset will be stored in the TMPDIR, otherwise the whole setup is pointless.

 In total our submit script should look something like this